-In 2018, the Julia Jones Matthews Department of Public Health at the Texas Tech University Health Sciences Center (TTUHSC) was granted accreditation through 2023 by the Council on Education for Public Health (CEPH).
+In 2024, the Master of Public Health program in the TTUHSC Julia Jones Matthews School of Population and Public Health was granted accreditation through 2031 by the Council on Education for Public Health (CEPH).
 The Council on Education for Public Health is the nationally recognized accrediting body for schools of public health and public health programs.
-CEPH can be contacted at: Council on Education for Public Health, 1010 Wayne Avenue, Suite 220, Silver Spring, MD 20910-5660, Phone: (202) 789-1050 Fax: (202) 789-1895.
+CEPH can be contacted at: Council on Education for Public Health, 1010 Wayne Avenue, Suite 220, Silver Spring, MD 20910; Phone: (202) 789-1050; www.ceph.org